ketan-paunikar/video-player/README.md

-Deployment:
+*Deployment:

-The application is hosted on Vercel.
+-The application is hosted on Vercel.

-Access the application through the provided link in the "About" section.
+-Access the application through the provided link in the "About" section.

-Navigation:
+*Navigation:

-Upon accessing the application, navigate to the designated section for video playback.
+-Upon accessing the application, navigate to the designated section for video playback.

-Initiating Playback:
+*Initiating Playback:

-Click on the title of any video listed in the queue to commence playback.
+-Click on the title of any video listed in the queue to commence playback.

-Interaction:
+*Interaction:

-Utilize the interface controls to manage playback options and navigate through the content.
+-Utilize the interface controls to manage playback options and navigate through the content.

 Prerequisites: